 Q: Do you have any tips for writing our wedding vows?

 Sure do!
-They're kinda stressful for a lot of folks.
-We wrote a guide that will hopefully help!
+They can be little stressful for a lot of folks.
+We wrote a guide that will help!

 Q: How many images do you typically deliver, and how will we receive them?

 No one really wants to scroll through a thousand phoots.
 So we cull the images down for you and deliver only the best.

 On average, you can expect 125+ killer images from a 2 hr session.
 From a 3-4 hour experience, about 175+

 Images will be made available to download as full-resolution JPEGs for printing as well as versions optimized for sharing on social media (Facebook/Instagram).